auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-profile-mgmt.md

 ## De-provisioning

-Your application may need to support a user’s request to remove their account, as part of [GDPR](https://eugdpr.org/) say (or other privacy directive), and this together with a number of other profile related functions can be achieved via the [Auth0 Management API](https://auth0.com/docs/api/management/v2#!/Users).
-Using the Auth0 management API you can retrieve information stored about a user and also update it as required.
-In fact, Auth0 provides support for a range of privacy-related requirements - from links to consent notices on signup, to data protection in supporting the rights of users to view and correct the data you hold about them.
+Your application may need to support a user’s request to remove their account (for example, you might need to meet [GDPR](https://eugdpr.org/) requirements).
+You can implement such a feature, along with a number of other profile-related functions, using the [Management API](/api/management/v2#!/Users).
+The Management API allows you to retrieve information stored about a user and update it as required.

+Auth0 is capable of supporting various privacy-related requirements, including the display of links to consent notices on signup and data protection to support the rights of users to view and correct data you’ve collected about them.

 ::: note
-[GDPR](https://eugdpr.org/) and other privacy directives require that users have the right to view and correct the data held about them, as well as ask to be “forgotten”.
-The Auth0 Management API can be used by customers to help address these requirements and meet their legislative obligations.
+[GDPR](https://eugdpr.org/) and other privacy directives require that users have the right to view and correct data held about them.
+They also have the right to be “forgotten.”
+You can use the Management API to address these requirements and meet your legislative obligations.
 :::

 ## Planning